samuelaguilera/fresh-forms-for-gravity/readme.txt

 This plugin will take care of the above automatically doing the following:

 1. Flush current cache on plugin activation.
 This is **required** in order to allow the next step to run.
-2. Dynamically check if there's a Gravity Forms shortcode or Gutenberg block in your post (any post type) or page **content** using WordPress core functions for it.
-WooCommerce is also supported, and ACF support can be enabled too (see FAQ).
+2. Dynamically check if there's a Gravity Forms for any of the supported embedding methods (see below for the list).
-If so, it will prevent post/page caching for supported caching plugins, browsers and CDN/Proxies.
+3. If so, it will prevent post/page from being cached by any of the supported caching plugins, browsers and CDN/Proxies.

+= Embedding methods supported: =

+* WordPress default editor, shortcode or Gutenberg block.
+Content of any post type, including pages and custom posts.
+* WooCommerce Gravity Forms Product Add-ons by Lucas Stark.
+* ACF fields of type Text, Text Area, and WYSIWYG. **Disabled by default**, please see FAQ for more details.
+* Elementor.
+The following widgets added to the post content are supported: Shortcode, Text.
+* Essential Addons for Elementor Gravity Forms widget.

 There's no options page, and **nothing is saved on the database**.
 Nothing!